If you want an honest look at a grocery budget for an entire year for a family of 6, take a look at our frugal grocery budget.

 Why?
 Because I want to be more frugal again, and I know I can do it.

 I recently read through Crystal Paine’s Slash Your Grocery Budget ebook.
 As I read it, I found myself nodding my head again and again.
 Honestly, I could have written this book!
 I’ve been meaning to write an ebook for years about what I do to save money on groceries – and Crystal (of Money Saving Mom fame) beat me to it.
 From using the buy ahead principle to becoming best friends with your freezer…Crystal covers it all!
 If you have ever wondered exactly how I do it, go get Crystal’s book!
-Through February 18, it is on sale for only $8.50 when you use the coupon code JoyfullyThriving50 – and I guarantee you can quickly make that money back with all her tips!
+I guarantee you can quickly make your money back with all her tips!

 After reading Crystal’s book, I knew I wanted to spend time this year on getting back to the basics.
 I want to put into practice all the tips I share here!